Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Synthetic Evaluation Results for Bernoulli Rewards

 The reward is non-linear and the expected value of reward is strictly increasing in expected rewards of individual arms.
 Cascade model of click optimization by \citep{pmlr-v37-kveton15} uses a similar problem formulation, however they still consider information on clicks on individual items.
 Figure \ref{fig:Max_of_rewards} shows the evaluation results in this case.
 We note that for $K\geq3$, the proposed algorithm significantly outperforms UCB.
 Even for $N=24$ and $K=2$, where $\binom{N}{K} = 220$, $W(T)$ for \NAM\ is close to UCB.

 We note that the cumulative regret at any time $t$ decreases as $K$ increases.
-This follows from the fact that as with increasing $K$, a user will have more choices at any given time and it is more likely that the am with the highest reward is in the $K$ chosen arms. \if 0 that she might click any of them.
+This follows from the fact that as with increasing $K$, a user will have more choices at any given time and it is more likely that the arm with the highest reward is in the $K$ chosen arms.

+\if 0 that she might click any of them.
 Mathematically, this can be seen when K approaches infinity for $p_i > 0$ as

 \fi